wiseoldman/mtt-siteorigin-snippets/README.md

 Snippet pack developed at Morning Train for SiteOrigin pagebuilder snippets.

-NOTE: Some of these snippets are using a custom markup specifically made for our WP theme, a default SiteOrigin widget snippet pack is on it's way, stay tuned.
+NOTE: Most of these snippets are using a custom markup specifically made for our (morningtrain.dk) custom WP theme

 <img alt="mtt siteorigin snippets in use" src="https://raw.githubusercontent.com/wiseoldman/mtt-siteorigin-snippets/master/assets/img/mtt-snippets.gif">